HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/xmlaccess.md

 --xmlFile <Absolute or relative path to xmlaccess input file>
 ```

-Starting from CF230, Use this attribute to specify the name of the output XML file:
+Starting from CF230, use this attribute to specify the name of the output XML file:

 ```
 --xmlAccessOutputFileName <filename>.xml